Japan at the FIFA Women's World Cup: 1999 World Cup

 For the third World Cup, Japan finished third in the 1997 AFC Women's Championship.
 After three preliminary round victories against India, Hong Kong and Guam, with the 21: 0 against Guam the highest international victory succeeded, Japan failed in the semifinals 0-1 North Korea.
 With a 2: 0 against the Republic of China in the match for third place succeeded but the qualification.

-In the USA, the Japanese faced Canada in the first game and scored 1-1.
+In the US, the Japanese faced Canada in the first game and scored 1-1.
 But then followed two defeats against Russia (0: 5) and defending champion Norway (0: 4), which eliminated Japan as group last.